microsoft/CNTK/Documentation/Documents/Configuration Files.md

 -   **stderr** – optional path to where the log files will be stored.
 This is a redirection of stderr to a file, if not specified the output will be output to the normal stderr device (usually the console).
 The path here defines the directory and the prefix for the log file.
 The suffix is defined by what commands are being run and will be appended to create the file name.
 For example if “stderr=c:\\abc” and “command=mnistTrain” the log file would be named “c:\\abc\_mnistTrain.log”.

 -   **traceLevel** – \[{0}\] the level of output to stderr that is desired.
 The higher the number the more output can be expected.
-Currently 0-limited output, 1-medium output, 2-verbose output are the only values supported.
+Currently, 0-limited output, 1-medium output, 2-verbose output are the only values supported.

 ### Network Builders